jerielizabeth/jerielizabeth.github.io/_projects/scarcity-in-abundance.md

 related_publications: true
 ---

-Description coming soon.
+*Description coming soon.*

 ## Sponsors
-Scarcity in Abudance is supported through the REL Digital Lab, part of the Department of Religious Studies at UA.
+Early work for Scarcity in Abudance was supported through the REL Digital Lab, part of the Department of Religious Studies at UA.